greendrex-swe/ios/README.md

-# Greendrex app - Proof of concept
+# Proof of concept

-This is a proof of concept for Montreal's Startup Weekend on Sustainable Cities.
+This is a proof of concept app developed during Montreal's Startup Weekend / Hackathon on Sustainable Cities.